 Georgia Highlands College's Floyd campus is located on U.S. Highway 27, six miles south of Rome, Georgia.
 Heritage Hall, located in downtown Rome, is an extension center of the Floyd campus.
 In addition, the college operates a campus in Cartersville and in Marietta on the campus of Southern Polytechnic State University.
-Instructional sites at Paulding and Douglasville opened in Fall, 2009.
+Campuses at Paulding and Douglasville opened Fall, 2009.

-Floyd Campus 3175 Cedartown Hwy.
+GHC-Floyd 3175 Cedartown Hwy.
 Rome, Georgia 30161 706-802-5000 1-800-332-2406